• Home

 Even just from a sensory perspective, I’ve had seizures that after having an MRI were declared “unremarkable.”
 I had to have an EKG because I was having fainting spells.
 The Dr. came back noting I have a heart murmur but it’s almost super human because the hiccup actually allows my heart to work faster and stronger.

-Medically speaking, I still to this day have NO IDEA why I faint and why I have had those seizures.
+Medically speaking, I still to this day have NO IDEA why I fainted and why I have had those seizures.

 “Both are a tell tale sign of Autism,” she said.